No napkins necessary for this recipe. You will lick your fingers clean of all the deliciousness.

 white sesame seeds

 - Preheat the oven to 450°.
 Line a roasting pan with parchment paper.
 Spread the wings in a single layer on the parchment.
 Season with salt and pepper on both sides.
-Roast skin side up for 40 – 45 minutes, until crisp.
+Roast skin side up for 20 minutes.
+Flip and roast 20-25 minutes more until crisp.

 - In a large frying pan, add all remaining ingredients (except sesame seeds and scallions).
 Heat on low heat, whisking to mix well.
 When it thickens, remove from heat.